Kingxukai/linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

 ethtool
 -------
-The driver utilizes the ethtool interface for driver configuration and diagnostics, as well as displaying statistical information.
+The driver utilizes the woke ethtool interface for driver configuration and diagnostics, as well as displaying statistical information.
 The latest ethtool version is required for this functionality.
 Download it at: https://www.kernel.org/pub/software/network/ethtool/